 2. What Does “SSH Could Not Resolve Hostname” Mean?

-When trying to connect to a server via SSH, the user may encounter an error message that says, “SSH Could Not Resolve Hostname.”
+When trying to interface with a server via SSH, the user may encounter a warning that says, “SSH Could Not Resolve Hostname.”

-The hostname is a unique name assigned to each computer connected to a network.
+The hostname is a unique name assigned to each computer within the web infrastructure.

-It can be used instead of an IP address when connecting to a server over SSH.
-This means that the computer could not locate the IP address associated with the hostname.
+It can be used instead of an IP address when joining a server over SSH.
+This means that the PC could not locate the IP address associated with the hostname.

-If the computer cannot resolve the hostname, it will not be able to connect.
-To fix this issue, the user should make sure their DNS settings are correct and that they can ping the hostname.
+If the PC is unable to resolve the hostname, it will not be able to gain access.
+To repair this issue, the user should make sure their DNS settings are accurate and that they can ping the hostname.

-However, the error message might also be due to a typographical error that was inputted.
+However, the warning might also be due to typographical inaccuracies that have been input.

 As a result, you will need to check this manually, and you may need to re-write it, as explained below.

-One of the first things to check for when troubleshooting this issue is to look for any typographical errors you have made.
-Some developers may mistakenly type the wrong IP address, resulting in an error message.
+One of the first things to check for when troubleshooting this issue is to look for any typographical inaccuracies you have made.
+Some developers may mistakenly type the wrong IP address, resulting in a warning message.

-At this stage, you should also check the hosts’ file, as this could inadvertently point SSH in the wrong direction, which is another reason why the above error message is now showing on your screen.
+At this stage, you should also check the hosts’ document, as this could inadvertently point SSH in the wrong direction, which is another reason why the above warning is now showing on your screen.

-4. How to Fix the SSH Error Message?
+4. How to Fix the SSH Warning Message?

-Once you’ve checked your network connection and are sure that you haven’t made any typographical errors, the next thing to look at is how you’re using the SSH, which can also lead to the appearance of the error message.
+Once you’ve checked your access point and are sure that you haven’t made any typographical inaccuracies, the next thing to look at is how you’re using the SSH, which can also lead to the appearance of a warning message.

 Crucially, you need to make sure that you are using an accurate command to direct the SSH accordingly and the relevant code is as follows: